bvaughn/redux-search/README.md

 import { connect } from 'react-redux'
 import { createSelector } from 'reselect'
 import { createSearchAction, getSearchSelectors } from 'redux-search'

+// :books is a map (Object or Immutable.Map) with ids as keys
+// These ids correspond to :result returned by getSearchSelectors('books') const books = state => state.getIn(['resources', 'books'])

 // :text is a selector that returns the text Books are currently filtered by
 // :result is an Array of Book ids that match the current seach :text (or all Books if there is no search :text)